OumaMichael/coffee_shop/README.md

 The test suite provides comprehensive coverage of:
 - Initialization with valid and invalid parameters
 - Property getters and setters
+- Methods for creating orders and getting coffees

 ```bash
 pytest -v
 ```